kimjoar/pacman/README.md

 Each asset file path is sufficed with a `?v=<current_build_timestamp>` for proper cache busting.
 You can disable this with the `config.timestamp` flag.

-We have one helper function (`hello`), which can be used in any HTML file.
+We have a helper function (`hello`), usable in any HTML file.
-These assets can be referenced in any HTML file like this:
+These assets can be referenced in an HTML file like this:

 ```
 <%= assets("css", "group1") %>